CZ-NIC/fred-docs/AdminManual/AdministrativeTasks/Objects.rst

         to the registrant as the blocked domain(s) (this option can be chosen only if you're blocking all domains of this registrant at once),
-      * ``Create copy of the holder`` will duplicate the contact and apply the same blocking statuses to the duplicate as the blocked domain while the other domains and the original contact remain intact.
+      * ``Create copy of the holder`` will duplicate the contact and apply the same blocking statuses to the duplicate as to the domain being blocked while the other domains and the original contact remain intact.
    * *Block to date* – on this date, the blocking will be canceled automatically,
    * *Blocking statuses* – select which blocking statuses to turn on.